valeriob01/Mersenne-gpu-computing-node/README.md

 # Benchmarking

 For benchmarking I have a directory named gpuowl-bench, just call the gpuowl-bench.sh Bash script.
 It assumes that you have a directory named "gpuowl-bench".
+The first command-line argument should be the gpu model name and/or number.